A cluster of shelters built by Caritas Philippines has become home for 50 families in the town of Basey in Eastern Samar province. (Photo supplied)

 The social action arm of the Catholic Church in the Philippines says it has spent about US$60 million building houses for victims of Super Typhoon Haiyan that devastated the central part of the country in 2013.

-.
 The church project was implemented by Caritas Philippines with the help of the Catholic Organization for Relief and Development Aid and Caritas Internationalis member organizations in the United States, Switzerland, Italy, Belgium, Germany, Canada, and Austria.

 The priest said building more than 30,000 houses "speaks of the dedication and commitment of the Catholic Church to better the lives and restore the dignity of the most vulnerable communities and families affected by typhoon Haiyan."

 Felix Miguel Sanchez, country representative of Caritas in Spain, lauded the success of the organization's partnership with local counterparts as an "opportunity to renew and improve commitment to save lives."